ccolliga/workshop2/README.md

 ### Push your changes to GitHub.

+This will update your GitHub fork with the changes you have made.
+In a later step, you will collect the changes that other people have also made to the SFU DHIL repository.

+Before you push your commit to GitHub check and double check that you are pushing to the origin remote, not the upstream remote.

 ### Create a Pull Request.

 You can use GitHub Desktop or the GitHub website to do this.

-Tag or assign someone to the request if you'd like.
+a.
+For GitHub Desktop, use the Create Pull Request option in the Branch menu.
+This option will open the same browser page as in the next step.

+b.
+To use the GitHub website to create the pull request, use the Pull Request link in your repository page.

+Both options above will give you the opportunity to review the pull request.
+Once you are ready to continue, use the Create Pull Request button.
+GitHub will try to guess the title and description of your pull request based on the commits you created previous.
+You can edit the title and description.

-1. Update your fork of the repository.
+### Update your fork of the repository.

+Back in GitHub Desktop click the Fetch Origin button.
+This will update your local copy with any changes in your repository and in the SFU DHIL repository.

+It's a very good idea to update your copy before you start working on something.
+If you haven't incorporated the most recent changes to the SFU DHIL repository you may run into conflicts when creating pull requests.